justinpenner/TalkingLeaves/README.md

 * How many languages can a font support with only the 26 basic Latin letters? *(Answer: 103)*
 * Which writing system has the smallest population of native speakers? *(Answer: Cherokee)*
-* What are some minority scripts that are used by a relatively large number of languages? *(Answer: Geʽez, also known as the Ethopic script, is a great example of this)*
+* What are some minority scripts that are used by a relatively large number of languages? *(Answer: Geʽez, also known as the Ethiopic script, is a great example of this)*

 Those answers, of course, may change and grow as more languages are added to the [Hyperglot](https://github.com/rosettatype/hyperglot/) database, which powers TalkingLeaves.

-## What does "Talking Leaves" mean?
+## What does “Talking Leaves” mean?

-"Talking leaves" is a beautiful metaphor for written language – attributed to the famous Cherokee neographer Sequoyah, who was one of the only people in history to invent the first writing system for their own people.
+“Talking leaves” is a beautiful metaphor for written language – attributed to the famous Cherokee neographer Sequoyah, who was one of the only people in history to invent the first writing system for their own people.
 The Cherokee syllabary was enormously successful, and within a few decades Cherokee literacy went from zero to nearly 100%, surpassing the literacy rate of the surrounding European settlers.
-Sequoyah's work went on to inspire many more indigenous peoples to develop their own writing systems.
+Sequoyah’s work went on to inspire many more indigenous peoples to develop their own writing systems.

 ## Installation